RubixML/ML/docs/learner.md

 ```

 ### Predict a Single Sample
-Predict a single sample and return the result:
+Pass a single sample and return the prediction:
 ```php
 public predictSample(array $sample) : mixed
 ```